Mohtashim3/Mohtashim3/README.md

 - 🔭 I’m currently working on **Quiz App**

-- 🌱 I’m currently learning **GetX State Management and Restful API**
+- 🌱 I’m currently learning **Flame**

+- 👯 I’m looking to collaborate on **Flutter Projects**

+- 👨‍💻 All of my projects are available at [linkedin.com/in/mohtashim-shaikh-5504b521b](linkedin.com/in/mohtashim-shaikh-5504b521b)

 - 💬 Ask me about **Flutter, Dart and Firebase**